-Both our six and twelve person fire bunkers are fully accredited by The Victorian Building Regulations Advisory Committee to the highest published Australian standard.
+Both our six and twelve person fire bunkers are fully accredited by the then Building Commission (the legal predecessor of the Victorian Building Authority), to the highest published Australian standard.
 It is also approved for use, subject to local site assessment, by the Building Rules Assessment Commission in South Australia.
 There are currently no other specific accreditation processes for wildfire safety shelters in other States and Territories of Australia or Federally.
 However, subject to compliance with local planning laws, the Wildfire Safety Bunker is suitable for use in all Australian jurisdictions due to its performance characteristics.

 Our bunkers vary in price depending on the various options chosen by the customer.
 If you would like a quote, please contact us advising us of what you require from the website options list.
 The quote will be broken down into individual components.
 There is a link on the contact us page of this website.

 There is enough passive air supply in a Wildfire Safety Bunker to sustain six (6) adults for one (1) hour.
 After one hour, and after you are sure the fire has passed, the ventilation shafts can be opened.

 Possibly a small amount of smoke will enter the bunker.
 It is extremely important that all occupants of the bunker have available to them a well fitted approved breathing mask and goggles, these two pieces of personal protection equipment will take away the irritant associated with smoke in the air.

 We do not recommend pure oxygen; the use of commercially available diving bottles (aqua lungs) with approved masks is a much safer option.
 Keep in mind the more mass you store in the bunker the less passive air you have available.

 Every Wildfire Safety Bunker is fitted with a viewing port window in the door and a temperature gauge.
 Once the temperature gauge has dropped back below 50 degrees Celsius after the fire has passed, the viewing port window door can be opened to make further outside observations.